thomas21-jquerry/lottery/README.md

+# Lottery
+This is a website that simulates the working of a lottery.
+The lottery.sol contract is deployed in ethereum blockchain which is not provided in this repo.
+This repo contains the front end that works with the lottery contract

+### Tools used for the Front End
+react, web3 (note: You must have an account in metamask to carry out the transaction through rinkby network)

+### tools used for lottery contract (not included)
+solidity, ethereum
+(highly recommend remix online editor to write the contract as it is helpful fir interacting with your contract then and there)

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+### Available Scripts

 In the project directory, you can run: